nadiaaldrich/VBA-Challenge/README.md

 This is my submission for the VBA Homework.

-The following are included:
+# The following are included:
-  -3 screenshots corresponding to the results of for each year on the Multi Year Stock Data as .pdf files -1 copy of script as a .bas file.
+  3 screenshots corresponding to the results of for each year on the Multi Year Stock Data as .pdf files 1 copy of script as a .bas file.
-  -README.md file
+  README.md file
-  -gitignore file
+  gitignore file